slotdawg/ts2020/pc/dayinlife/dayinlife.rst

 Provisioning a New Network
 ++++++++++++++++++++++++++

+In this exercise Carol will use Prism to configure a new VM Network for the cluster.

 AHV leverages Open vSwitch (OVS) for all VM networking.
 OVS is an open source software switch implemented in the Linux kernel and designed to work in a multiserver virtualization environment.
 Each AHV server maintains an OVS instance, and all OVS instances combine to form a single logical switch.
 Each node is typically uplinked to a physical switch port trunked/tagged to multiple VLANs, which will be exposed as virtual networks.

-In this exercise you'll use Prism to configure a new VM Network for your cluster.

 .. note::